yc3136/unriddle/BUILD.md

 # Build Configuration

-This document describes the build process and configuration for the Unriddle Chrome Extension.
+This document describes the build process and configuration for the unriddle Chrome Extension.

 ## Build System